 After the 2015 legislative audit recommended tailoring water conservation goals by region, the Division of Water Resources started gathering public input to formulate new goals.
-Over 1,650 people shared their opinions on a water conservation survey.
+Over 1,650 people shared their opinions via a water conservation survey.
 Open houses were held in eight different regions across the state.
-After public input was tallied, a team consisting of water providers, members from the Governor’s Office of Management and Budget, and Division of Water Resources staff worked for many months with a third-party consultant to provide input on region-specific M&I water conservation goals.
-Comments received during the public comment period were also incorporated.
+Using this public input, a team consisting of water providers, members from the Governor’s Office of Management and Budget, and Division of Water Resources staff worked with a third-party consultant to create region-specific M&I water conservation goals.
+Public comments were also incorporated.
 These goals will help guide the state’s water industry in planning future infrastructure, policies and programs consistent with Utah’s semiarid climate and growing demand for water.

 Regional Water Conservation Goals Report

-This project recommends goals and practices for municipal and industrial water conservation.
+This project recommends goals and practices for M&I water conservation.
 The project does not recommend a comprehensive water strategy.
 Over 330 comments were received during the public comment period that ran August 26-September 25, 2019.
 The public comments can be found in Appendix J of the report.

 2017 Recommended State Water Strategy